emilialim8/particle_filter_project/README.md

 The robot's pose is estimated in update_estimated_robot_pose() which is called in robot_scan_received().

 To update the robot's estimated pose, we take the average of the x's, y's and yaws of all the particles (using the cicrular mean function from scipy for the average yaw) and set the robot's estimated pose, converting yaw back to a quanternion using the helper function.
+We do not take a weighted average because the weights are incorporated into the resampling step and this occurs afterwards.

 ### Optimization of parameters